 - Make sure nothing can interfere with the pedals while you move them.

 - You don’t need any space in front of or behind the bike.
+Just enough to not rub against the wall.

 Looking for a good recumbent bike?
 Check out my favorite recumbent bike here (Click).